-Diabetes Victoria does not take any responsibility whatsoever arising out of individuals participating in a study and recommend them to seek their own advice from their usual medical practitioner or any other appropriate source deemed necessary before consenting to participate.
+Diabetes Victoria does not take any responsibility arising out of individuals participating in a study or trial.
+We recommend seeking advice from your usual medical practitioner or any other appropriate source deemed necessary before consenting to participate.

 Click here to make a tax-deductible donation to support diabetes research.

-Information about clinical trialsDiabetes clinical trials are an essential part of the development of new interventions and tests that may help to improve your diabetes or improve the health care of others.
+Information about clinical trialsDiabetes clinical trials are an essential part of the development of new interventions and tests that may help to improve diabetes care or management.

-As a consumer you might be interested to know information about:
+As a consumer you might be interested to know:

 - What is a clinical trial?

 - Why be part of a clinical trial?